wpgp/RtU_vaccination_modelling/README.md

 This method report was written by Somnath Chaudhuri and Edson Utazi.
 The contributions of the entire WorldPop team to the developed method and to the current applications are also acknowledged.

 ## Suggested citation
-Chaudhuri S., Utazi C. E., Olowe I., Lazar A. N., Tatem A. J. 2024.
+Chaudhuri S., Olowe I., Lazar A. N., Tatem A. J., Utazi C. E. 2024.
 Vaccination coverage estimates for Guinea (2023)

 ## License
 This code and Readme document may be redistributed following the terms of a Creative Commons Attribution 4.0 International (CC BY 4.0) License.